zamanianlab/ZamanianLabDocs/docs/protocols/Tasks/Staff_Tasks/Staff_Tasks.md

 # Staff Maintenance Tasks

 ## General Lab Upkeep
+All members of the lab are responsible for maintaining the communal lab environment.
+Shared equipment (scales, microscopes, etc.) should be cleaned after every use and reagents should be properly stored according to the location listed in Quartzy.

 The items below occur **as needed**.
 Lab members should warn the assigned person several days in advance and write on the white board in Room 223 on the fridge when a duty needs to be completed: